hacktivist123/katapult-test/docs/index.md

 3. The site is hosted on GitHub Pages at [hactivist123.github.io/katapult-test](https://hactivist123.github.io/katapult-test/)
 4. There is also a QA workflow that runs to build Docusaurus whenever a PR is submitted

+### Hosted on Katapult

+This site is also hosted on katapult via [this link](https://katapult-test.uk-lon-1.katapultobjects.com/)

 ### Navigation

 To view my take-home test submission: